9 Top-Rated White Water Rafting & Kayaking Adventures in Washington

 The Skagit River is the second-longest river in Washington.
 It's really the first 25-mile stretch between Goodell Creek and Sauk River that's enticing to white water sports.
 The Upper Skagit River has a variety of rapids, while the Lower Skagit is generally flatter and easier for most paddlers to navigate.

 The summer months and late fall tend to attract the most boaters to the Skagit River.
 The winter is still filled with activity in the winter, however, and the area is a prime place to spot bald eagles flying near the banks.

 Alpine Adventures is a commercial company that operates half-day trips on the river.
 These trips are available between the end of June and early September.
 Trips begin at the Goodell Creek Picnic Area at milepost 119 on Highway 20.

 4. Skykomish River

-Rafting on the Skykomish River, also referred to simply as the "Sky," can be accessed in less than an hour from Seattle.
-This challenging river section isn't recommended for your first white-water outing.
+Rafting on the Skykomish River, also referred to simply as the "Sky," is accessible in less than an hour from Seattle.
+This challenging river section isn't recommended for your first white water outing.
 The river offers exciting white water most of the year, but most commercial trips on the Sky take place from April to July.
 Trips generally start from Gold Bar and require a shuttle.

 Rafters and kayakers can expect to hit a good handful of Class III rapids right off the bat.
-This prepares them for the real challenge, the Class V Boulder Drop, where boats are required to navigate around house-sized boulders.
+This prepares them for the real challenge, the Class V Boulder Drop, where boats must navigate around house-sized boulders.
 It is often said to be the longest and most challenging rapid in the state.